The Bankrate promise

 “We are seeing the makings of a renewed affordability migration,” says Mark Vitner, senior economist at Wells Fargo.
 “The beneficiaries of that shift have largely been the midsized metros in the mountain states of the West.”

-The median price of a single-family home sold in Silicon Valley during the third quarter was a whopping $1.4 million, according to the National Association of Realtors.
-The typical price in Salt Lake City was $396,900 — above the national median, but not dramatically so, and just a fraction of the price paid by residents of Northern California.
+The median price of a single-family home sold in Silicon Valley during the first quarter was a whopping $1.88 million, according to the National Association of Realtors.
+The typical price in Salt Lake City was $556,900 — above the national median, but not dramatically so, and just a fraction of the price paid by residents of Northern California.

 The price gap has spurred many in high-cost markets to consider moving.
 The notion is especially appealing to workers who can take their high-wage jobs to areas with lower costs of living.